5G-MAG/Getting-Started/pages/applications.md

 ---
 layout: default
-title: Build your Application
+title: Start here: Build an Application
 nav_order: 2
 has_children: true
 ---

 <img src="../assets/images/Banner_ReferenceTools.png" />

-# Build your Application
+# Build an Application

 ### I'd like to setup my application in the domain of... (please select below).